dimiitpk/NotesJetpackApplication/README.md

 * Working with Flows, StateFlow, SharedFlow..
 * Schedule repeating and one-time alarms [AlarmManager](https://developer.android.com/training/scheduling/alarms)
   * Still experimenting with AlarmManager..
-  * Every phone manufacturer has a different saving battery policy, by killing app and AlarmManager with it.
+  * Every phone manufacturer has a different saving battery policy, e.g killing app and AlarmManager with it.

 ##